 Individual members will have completed an appropriate counselling or psychotherapy course and started to practise, but they won’t appear on the BACP Register until they've demonstrated that they meet the standards for registration.
 Student members are still in the process of completing their training.

 All members are bound by the BACP Ethical Framework and a Professional Conduct Procedure.

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Other areas of counselling I deal with

 Concessions offered for

-I work from premises in Cairneyhill within a short walking distance of a bus stop.
+I work via telephone, online, and in-person.
+When working face to face, I work from premises in Cairneyhill within a short walking distance of a bus stop.
 The premises are wheelchair accessible and there is access to disabled toilet facilities.
 Free car park available.

 I have professional indemnity and public liability insurance, am registered with the Information Commissioner's Office, and am a member of the Protecting Vulnerable Groups (PVG) Scheme.